-We have audited the financial report of Cromwell Direct Property Fund and its controlled entities ("the Fund"), which comprises the consolidated balance sheet as at 30 June 2023, the consolidated statement of profit or loss, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, notes to the financial statements including a summary of significant accounting policies, and the directors' of Cromwell Funds Management Limited - the Responsible Entity's declaration.
+We have audited the financial report of Cromwell Direct Property Fund and its controlled entities ("the Fund"), which comprises the consolidated balance sheet as at 30 June 2024, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the financial statements including material accounting policy information and the directors' declaration by the responsible entity's directors of Cromwell Funds Management Limited.

-In our opinion, the accompanying financial report of the Fund is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of the Fund, is in accordance with the Corporations Act 2001, including:

-- (a) giving a true and fair ∨iew of the Fund's financial position as at 30 June 2023 and of its financial performance for the year then ended; and - complying with Australian Accounting Standards and the Corporations Regulations 2001. (b)
+- (a) giving a true and fair view of the Fund's financial position as at 30 June 2024 and of its financial performance for the year then ended; and - (b) complying with Australian Accounting Standards and the Corporations Regulations 2001.